Edwin H. Colbert

-His fieldwork in Antarctica in 1969 helped solidify the acceptance of continental drift, by finding a 220-million-year-old fossil of a Lystrosaurus.
+His fieldwork in Antarctica in 1969 helped solidify the acceptance of continental drift with the discovery of a 220-million-year-old fossil of a Lystrosaurus.
+He was also the first person to name the Staurikosaurus.
 His popularity and his textbooks on dinosaurs, paleontology, and stratigraphy (with Marshall Kay) introduced a new generation of scientists and amateur enthusiasts to the subject.
 He was the recipient of numerous prizes and awards commemorating his many achievements in the field of science.

-He became a curator of vertebrate paleontology at the Museum of Northern Arizona in Flagstaff, Arizona in 1970.
+He retired from the AMNH in 1970 and became a curator of vertebrate paleontology at the Museum of Northern Arizona in Flagstaff, Arizona.
 He died at his home in Flagstaff in 2001.